Contributed By Fellner Wratzfeld & Partner Rechtsanwälte GmbH

 While the Austrian legislature introduced “reorganisation proceedings”, which should be initiated if a “need for reorganisation” (Reorganisationsbedarf) is identified, in 1997, this regime was and continues to be without any practical relevance.

 Besides that, since July 2021 the new Restructuring Act provides a pre-insolvency restructuring regime in line with the Directive (EU) 2019/1023 on Restructuring and Insolvency.
-A debtor may use the procedures provided by the Restructuring Act to avert insolvency and ensure the viability of its company in the event of “probable insolvency”, which is the case if the existence of the debtor’s company would be at risk without restructuring.
-The procedure is not available to companies which are illiquid within the meaning of the Insolvency Act.
+A debtor may use the procedures provided by the Restructuring Act to avert insolvency and ensure the viability of its company in the event of “likelihood of insolvency”, which is the case if the existence of the debtor’s company would be at risk without restructuring.
+The procedure is not available to companies which are illiquid within the meaning of the Insolvency Act, but the restructuring procedure itself may constitute a reorganisation measure that serves to remedy material insolvency.

 The core of the restructuring procedure under the Restructuring Act is a restructuring plan which defines classes of “affected creditors”.
 In order for the restructuring plan to come into effect, the majority of the creditors in each class is required in the first instance; a cram-down is also possible.
 In addition, the court has to confirm the restructuring plan.